azeemnow/Network_Forensic_Processing_Analysis_NFPA/README.md

  4. **Ngrep:** “allows you to specify an extended regular or hexadecimal expression to match against data payloads of packets.” (https://github.com/jpr5/ngrep)
  5. **TCPflow:** “useful tool for understanding network packet flows and performing network forensics.
 Unlike programs such as WireShark, which show lots of packets or a single TCP connection, tcpflow can show hundreds, thousands, or hundreds of thousands of TCP connections in context.” (https://github.com/simsong/tcpflow)
  6. **Egrep:** “scans a specified file line by line, returning lines that contain a pattern matching a given regular expression”

+ # Future Development
+ The NFPA tool was designed with future development in mind.

+The unique structure of having the brains of the tool (**NFPA_V1.sh**) separate from the evidence processing code (**sift_tools.txt**) and the analysis/reporting code (**acommands.txt**), not only makes it easy to understand but also presents endless opportunities for expansion.

+Anyone can easily modify either of the supporting code-bases (**sift_tools.txt**, **acommands.txt**) to meet their specific needs.

+For instance, if you want to add another processing task, simply append it with the appropriate command-line options to the **sift_tools.txt** file.

+Similarly, if you want to change any of the analysis commands, simply append your updates to the **acommands.txt** file.

+The main **NFPA_v1.sh** should automatically recognize and incorporate the updates.